rownahGift/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. line #2- > Write a script that displays the third line of the file iacta
 7. Its a good file tha cuts iron without making noise- > \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
 8. save current state of the directory- > Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
+9. duplicate last line- > Write a script that duplicates the last line of the file iacta